CS571-F25/p157/README.md

 - `npm run dev` to see in browser with live reload
 - `npm run build` before each push to ensure the website is properly shown on GitHub

-Consider using https://www.fusejs.io/ for fuzzy search in the search bar
+This project uses https://www.fusejs.io/ for fuzzy search in the search bar

 # React + Vite